Privacy Policy

 - Order number / contract reference

-We do not intentionally collect additional end-customer tracking data beyond what is required for withdrawal handling.
+We do not collect withdrawal reasons or any additional end-customer tracking data beyond what is strictly required for withdrawal handling.

 C) Technical and security data (Controller)